jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 + weka pi olin mi li ike e ale
 + ijo pi weka mute li lukin moku e kala mi

+=== read sitelen pona

++ kala li wile lukin e kasi pi lipu sina \
+  the fish wants to see the flowers in your book

++ mi wile weka e pipi ale \
+  i want to get rid of all bugs

++ kasi li pana e wawa \
+  plants give strength

++ soweli lili li ken wawa \
+  small animals can be strong

++ pini pi lipu sina li ike \
+  the ending of your book could use some work \
+  the end of your book is bad

 == lesson 7 <answers7>
 #questions(<questions7>)